-We use the present continuous tense to show we are in the middle of an activity that is in progress at this moment.
-The activity started in the past and will go on in the future.
+The present continuous tense is used to show an activity that is in progressing or not complete at the time of speaking.
+The activity started in the past and will go into the future.

 We use the present continuous tense: